ahmadrezagh671/JWT_Authentication_Android_Demo_App/README.md

-# JWT Authentication Android Demo App
+# JWT Authentication Android Ktor App

 A demo project showcasing JWT-based authentication with a Kotlin backend server and a Java Android app, connected to a MongoDB database for secure user data storage with salted password hashing.